 Claimants who file for unemployment benefits may be directed to register for work with the State Employment Service.
 This service assists individuals in finding employment.

 The Employment Service Office helps individuals by:

 - Providing current labor market information and re-employment services free of charge.

-- Referring job openings in your area or in other parts of the state or country.
+- Referring you to job openings in your area or in other parts of the state or country.

 - Offering testing and counseling to determine other jobs you might like to do and are able to do

-- Referring you to other agencies that can for help with those needs if you believe you have special needs or considerations, such as physical needs or other considerations, which may prevent you from getting a job.
+- If you believe that you have special needs or considerations, such as physical needs or other considerations which may prevent you from getting a job, referring you to other agencies that can help with those needs